Skip to content

 This spawns a team that reverse-engineers your codebase into SNIPER artifacts:

-After ingestion, use /sniper-feature to add incremental features with scoped planning and implementation.
+After ingestion, use /sniper-flow --protocol feature to add incremental features with scoped planning and implementation.

 Project Structure After Init